beoliver/spec-extended/README.md

 Spec based composable workflows.
 Instead of having to over specify the input and output parameters for each function, **spec-extended** allows you to compose existing functions but with additional guarantees that a spec might provide.

+As clojure does not really *do* types, instead of tring to treat it as a typed language we can think of it as something else.
+What that is, and what spec will lead to is not clear.
+When not restricted to types, functions and procedures are often *context sensitive*.
+While this is also true for typed languages clojure allows us to take that to extremes.
+Having the ability to create workflows that enforce certain invariants is one approach.

 ## Properties

 Lets assume that we have defined some spec, say: